vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 NOTES 251

-same way, one should purify the whole body, beginning with head and ending with feet, by uttering the mantra of Siva with its five limbs (Isana is the head, Tatpurusa is the face, Aghora is the heart, Vāmadeva is the hidden parts of the body, and Sadyojāta is the whole body).
-Then, having cleansed the body with the mantra, one should plunge into the water repeating the mantra of Siva with its auxiliary parts.
+same way, one should purify the whole body, beginning with head and ending with feet, by uttering the mantra of śiva with its five limbs (Isana is the head, Tatpurusa is the face, Aghora is the heart, Vāmadeva is the hidden parts of the body, and Sadyojāta is the whole body).
+Then, having cleansed the body with the mantra, one should plunge into the water repeating the mantra of śiva with its auxiliary parts.
 This is known as bathing with water.
 Taking ashes from the sacrificial fire, one should burn impurities present on the head, face, heart, genitals, and the feet with it while uttering the mantra "phat.”
-When this is done one should throw a handful of these ashes on the head while repeating the mantra of Siva with its five limbs.
+When this is done one should throw a handful of these ashes on the head while repeating the mantra of śiva with its five limbs.
 This is known as bathing with ashes.
 One should move back and forth in the pleasing air, remembering the mantra, given to him by his guru, in his heart.
 This is known as bathing with air.
 One should bring the mantra into one's mind and should remain concentrated there fixing his concentration on the void (ākāśa).
 This is known as bathing in the void.
-One who immerses oneself in the light of the sun and the moon, identifying himself with Siva, is cleansed of all impurities.
+One who immerses oneself in the light of the sun and the moon, identifying himself with śiva, is cleansed of all impurities.
 This type of bathing is called soma and arka.
 The last type of bath is bathing in the Self (ātmā).
 In the Tan traloka, Abhinavagupta describes it in the following way: “The very Self is the supreme Lord himself; it is free from disciplines established in spiritual texts.
 It is like a great lake in extension and depth; the universe should dissolve therein, upon which one

 becomes pure and the cause of purification for others.”
-187. The expression "tatratatra” refers to the five faces of siva, i.e.,
+187. The expression "tatratatra” refers to the five faces of śiva, i.e.,

-Īsana, Tatpuruṣa, etc. One is to first identify with these five faces of Siva, upon which one attains full absorption into Siva.
+Īsana, Tatpuruṣa, etc. One is to first identify with these five faces of śiva, upon which one attains full absorption into śiva.

 Chapter Thirteen 188.
 The author begins this chapter, which deals with initiation, by